smartcontractkit/smart-contract-examples/ccip/cct/foundry/README.md

 ### Parameters

 - **poolAddress**: The address of the token pool being configured.
-- **remoteChainSelector**: The chain selector for the remote blockchain to which the pool is linked.
+- **remoteChainId**: The chain ID of the remote blockchain to which the pool is linked.
 - **rateLimiterToUpdate**: Specifies which rate limiters to update:
   - `0` for outbound
   - `1` for inbound